ChiragCD/patterns/network_style/README.md

 Each new "generation" is less likely to reproduce, to account for the increasing size of the generation.
 Node's circle radius is proportional to its expand_probability.

 Go ahead and experiment with options, and with the program itself.
 Feel free to send me screenshots, and PR modified versions into this folder.
+Any fun patterns you made can be PR'd by adding your parameters, with a name, in the examples.py database.
 Suggestions are welcome, please contribute toward solving the issues.